Best Handheld Steam Cleaners For Fast Kitchen Hygiene

 The water tank only holds 6.6 ounces but that equals 10 – 15 minutes of very hot steam.
 The first time I cleaned very dirty tiles was in my sisters new home – new to them that is.

 I guess it took a lot of elbow grease plus three tanks to do the shower and another tank for each of the other (equally awful) bits of bathroom ceramic.
 Ugh.

-But once done, it’s stayed done and she does a quick weekly steam clean like always.
+But once done, it’s stayed done and she does quick weekly steam clean like always.

-For using in the kitchen I love it.
-One ten second blast and trash cans smell of nothing, hobs and even ovens are a breeze because nothing cuts through baked on grease and fat like steam, again the first time can be painful – but once done you keep it clean and fragrant very easily.
-Try using silicone oven liners to cut down on any cleaning, just give the liner a quick steam and wipe every week, or after a heavy baking session.
+For use in the kitchen, I love it.
+One ten-second blast and trash cans smell of nothing, hobs, and even ovens are a breeze because nothing cuts through baked-on grease and fat like steam, again the first time can be painful – but once done you keep it clean and fragrant very easily.
+Try using silicone oven liners to cut down on any cleaning, just give the liner quick steam and wipe every week, or after a heavy baking session.

 Prolonged use is okay for the machine but may not be for your hand and arm, at least not until you’ve used it a few times.
 The Bissell is very good quality and feels it, but that quality makes it a solid machine and not overly lightweight, but no heavier than most others either.
 I use it with the hose extension mostly, so can put the steamer down to use, rather than carry it everywhere.